Bayswater tube station

-Bayswater (/ˈbeɪzˌwɔːtər/) is a London Underground station in the Bayswater area of the City of Westminster.
+Bayswater (/ˈbeɪzˌwɔːtər/) is a London Underground station, located in the Bayswater area of the City of Westminster.
 It is on the Circle line and the Edgware Road branch of the District line, between Notting Hill Gate and Paddington stations.
 The station is less than 100 m away from Queensway station on the Central line.
-It is located in London fare zone 1.
+It is in London fare zone 1.

 Location

 The station is located on the busy Queensway tourist street and is only a few metres from Bayswater Road.
 It is a short walk from Portobello Market.
 Further north along the street is the site of the former Whiteleys shopping centre, which is currently under redevelopment.
 Also nearby is Westbourne Grove, Queens ice rink and bowling centre, Kensington Gardens and St Sophia's Greek Orthodox Cathedral.
 It is less than 100 m away from Queensway station on the Central line.

 History

 The station was opened by the steam-operated Metropolitan Railway (MR) (now the Metropolitan line) on 1 October 1868 as Bayswater, as part of the railway's southern extension to South Kensington where it connected to the District Railway (DR).
 Construction of the railway line, through the already developed Bayswater area required the excavation of a tunnel using the cut and cover method: a trench 42 ft deep was excavated between brick retaining walls which was then roofed-over with brick arches to allow building work above.
 Large compensation payments were made to landowners affected by the excavations and, in Leinster Gardens to the east, the frontages of two houses demolished to make way for the line were reconstructed to restore the appearance of a terrace of houses.